alifirhas/cmdk-revision/src/503-519/513-Variety.md

 During this period, high-ranking celestial messengers were dispatched to inquire about Tyrael's whereabouts.
 Concern arose as Tyrael had not returned to the High Heavens for the customary debriefing, and his soul had not been reborn within the Crystal Arch.
 News of his whereabouts had been lost for an extended period of time.

-At this inquiry, the people of the Horadrim Church could only tell the truth and told their guesses to the messenger of the high heaven, saying that Tyrael may have perished with the Demon King Osiris.
+At this inquiry, the people of the Horadrim Church could only tell the truth and told their guesses to the messenger of the High Heaven, saying that Tyrael may have perished with the Demon King Osiris.

-When this news was passed back to the high heaven and was known by Imperius, the archangel was furious!
+When this news was passed back to the High Heaven and was known by Imperius, the archangel was furious!

 Although there have been disputes in the past, Tyrael is Imperius' brother after all.
 In the long eternal battle, Tyrael has always fought side by side with Imperius.
 Such friendship cannot be erased by disputes...